mehulagg/gitlab/doc/ci/pipelines/job_artifacts.md

 The collected DAST report uploads to GitLab as an artifact and is summarized in merge requests and the pipeline view.
 It's also used to provide data for security dashboards.

+#### `artifacts:reports:api_fuzzing` **(ULTIMATE)**

+> - Introduced in GitLab 13.4.
+> - Requires GitLab Runner 13.4 or later.

+The `api_fuzzing` report collects [api fuzzing bugs](../../user/application_security/api_fuzzing/index.md) as artifacts.

+The collected api fuzzing report uploads to GitLab as an artifact and is summarized in merge requests and the pipeline view.
+It's also used to provide data for security dashboards.

 #### `artifacts:reports:coverage_fuzzing` **(ULTIMATE)**

 > - Introduced in GitLab 13.4.